 My field-based research program focuses on an integrative understanding of how the environment shapes the evolution of complex social behavior, especially reproductive strategies.
-I am particularly interested in the role of social behavior in population and evolutionary dynamics, including sexual selection, population differentiation, and adaptation to environmental change.
-My current research examines how the environment influences the evolution of reproductive strategies and cooperative behavior in birds.
-This research is integrative, combining genomic and physiological approaches with experimental manipulations and field studies.
+I am particularly interested in the role of social behavior in population and evolutionary dynamics involving sexual selection, population differentiation, and adaptation to environmental change.
+My research is integrative, linking insights about the ecological and phylogenetic context of social behavior with the underlying neuroendocrine and molecular mechanisms.
+I combine hormone assays and genomic approaches with experimental manipulations and demographic field studies.
 I also draw on comparative and evolutionary approaches to explore the phylogenetic basis of social behaviors.